MicrosoftDocs/entra-docs/docs/includes/governance/governance-on-premises-active-directory-apps.md

 ## Configuring supported scenarios

 If you want to control whether a user is able to connect to an Active Directory application that uses Windows authentication, you can use the application proxy and a Microsoft Entra security group.
-If an application checks a user's AD group memberships, via Kerberos or LDAP, then you can use cloud sync group provisioning to ensure an AD user has those group memberships prior to the user accessing the applications.
+If an application checks a user's AD group memberships, via Kerberos or LDAP, then you can use cloud sync group provisioning to ensure an AD user has those group memberships before the user accesses the applications.

 The following sections discuss two scenario options that are supported with cloud sync group provisioning.
 The scenario options are meant to ensure users assigned to the application have group memberships when they authenticate to the application.